gnonio/gl-compute/README.md

 - Plug-in to any project: just tell gl-compute which object contains your data and it's location (objects' attribute)
 - Multiple Data sources: provide a configurable amount of inputs to each phase of your algorithm
+- Input data update: ability to set input data as dirty
 - Automatic uniform glsl code generation: link inputs via gl-compute config and code the kernels not bothering with uniform declaration (reduces code management)
 - Configurable outputs: similarly to inputs plug-in interface
 - Update inplace: output data may be directly written to source input object